There are many great Pharaohs in ancient Egyptian history, but Thutmose III stands out as one of the most impressive.

 It was placed next to a similar stele that had been set up by Thutmose I, who had achieved the same feat decades earlier.

-Eventually, a Mitanni army appeared to confront Thutmose III, but it was easily defeated in battle, and resulting in the capture of hundreds of prisoners.
+Eventually, a Mitanni army confronted Thutmose III, but it was easily defeated in battle, and resulted in the capture of hundreds of prisoners.

 Satisfied with his campaign, the pharaoh returned to Egypt with more tribute payments from additional cities who submitted to Egyptian authority.

-When he arrived back in Thebes, Thutmose III celebrated by devoting substantial amount of treasure to the Karnak temple as a way of 'thanking' Amun for his victories.
+When he arrived back in Thebes, Thutmose III celebrated by devoting substantial amounts of treasure to the Karnak temple as a way of 'thanking' Amun for his victories.

-In Thutmose III's 50th year on the throne, he led a campaign to the south, to Nubia.
+In Thutmose III's 50th year on the throne, he led a campaign to Nubia in the south.

 His armies reached the previously established southern boundary of Egyptian control and suppressed local revolts.